 – Minimum water temperature

 It is advised not to lower the water temperature below 90 F. You can experiment with what temperature you like best.
-Most people prefer it to be higher than there body temperature (98.6 F).
+Most people prefer it to be higher than their body temperature (98.6 F).
 The lower the water temperature, the less time it takes to start freezing in case of a power outage.

 Heat loss during winter usage

 The most significant heat loss occurs when the cover is not closed correctly, or it is not insulated enough.
-Another big reason for heat loss is by direct ground contact.
+Another big reason for heat loss is direct ground contact.
 Some hot tubs use an additional base pan.
 If your hot tub does not have one, you could purchase one.
 Raising the hot tub slightly from the floor can also help, but make sure it can handle the full weight, including the water and people.